 In a community that almost seems like an extended family, caring for one another in times of difficulty and need is essential in the parish.
 Whether a couple is attending pre-marital sessions, a family is in need of counseling through difficult personal times, or whether one needs support and assistance surrounding the death of a loved one, the church seeks to respond in personal and meaningful ways.
 Although the Rector is often seen as the “first response” person, she is by no means the only one to care for the flock.
 Each week altar flowers are brought to those who cannot attend worship or are taken to a local nursing home or facility.
 Parishioners visit those who are sick, and some are licensed to take communion to them, as well.
 Upon the death of a church member, the ECW (Women’s Group) is ready to not only prepare and present a wonderful meal, but to be a spiritual and emotional support in that great time of need.
 Our Newcomers Committee is another kind of “first response team”, immediately reaching out to those who may be new to the church or community and offering a variety of ways of helping them find their way at Christ Church.

-Christ Church has been hosting the Four Corners Lantern Tour for many years.
-The tour is the 1st Friday in December at 6PM and 8PM.
-The Presbyterian Church, Quaker Meeting House, Allen House are all included in the costumed guided tour.
+Christ Church has been hosting the Four Corners Lantern Tour for many years, though in 2020 and 2021 we’ve suspended the Tour, which is normally held on the 1st Friday in December at 6:00 pm and 8:00 pm.
+The Presbyterian Church, Quaker Meeting House, and Allen House are all included in the costumed guided tour.
 This is a fun and educational event.
-Call the church for more details, admission price and reservations.

-From 10:00am until 4:00pm on the second Saturday of the month, volunteers gather at the Church to work on small projects around the buildings and grounds.
+From 10:00 am until 4:00 pm on the second Saturday of each month, volunteers gather at the Church to work on small projects around the buildings and grounds.
 You are invited to spend the entire time with us, but you are also welcome to come for an hour or two.
 There is plenty to be done – both inside and out – and there are tasks for every age and ability.
 Many of our youth use this time for “Community Service Hours” required by their schools.
-The coffee is always on and a lunch is served.
 Contact Walt Dein or the Church Office for more information.